szhan151/ME499/README.md

   * Set Pin B10 to B13 as input pins.
 When input 1, the motor rotate clockwise.
 When input 0, the motor rotate counter clockwise.
   * When four motors input 1, the vehicle move forward.
 When four motors input 0, the vehicle move backward.
 When one side of the motors     input 1 and another side of motors input 0, the vehicle will rotate.
 ### Stage3
-* Write c code for bluetooth initialize
+* Write c code for bluetooth
+  * Initialize the bluetooth, and set baud rate to 230400.
+Configure TX & RX pins.
+Configure the UART interrupts.
+  * Write command function for bluetooth.
+Use ASCII table, W as forward, S as backward, A as left turn, D as right turn.
 ### Stage4
 * Write main code and interrupt
+  * Initialize PWM and Bluetooth in the main function.
+  * Put bluetooth command function in the interrupt.
+  * Reset flag at the end of the interrupt.
 ### Stage5
 * Write signal control and testing code
+  * Add four more pins to control the signal LED.
+W
 ## Result